StackVista/stackstate-docs/use/concepts/relations.md

 ![](/.gitbook/assets/v51_relation_comp_comp.png)

 Direct relations link two components that have a direct connection to each other.
 A **direct relation** between two components is indicated by a solid line.
 The direction of the arrowhead shows the direction of the dependency.
-Select an direct relation to detailed information about the relation in the right panel details tab - **Direct relation details**.
+Select a direct relation to detailed information about the relation in the right panel details tab - **Direct relation details**.

 #### Direct relation details